BryanTheLai/StackRAG-Backend/README.md

 ## 6.4 Using Calculation Tools

 For accuracy, calculations are handled by our own Python code, not the AI's internal (sometimes unreliable) math skills.
+This is critical for financial reliability.

 *   We define simple functions for needed calculations (like summing numbers, finding ratios).
-*   These functions handle errors (like dividing by zero).
+*   These functions handle errors (like dividing by zero) and ensure deterministic, auditable results.
 *   We create structured descriptions (schemas) for these tools so the AI knows they exist and how to use them.

 ## 6.5 Managing Tool Use